Downloading MIDI, MusicXML, and Zip Files

 You can also perform searches using general search engines such as Google.
 Just type "www.google.com" for the Location in Musician's browser window, and hit the key.

-Once you arrive at Google, do a search on "midi" and the name of the song or artist you are interested in.
+Once you arrive at Google, do a search on "midi" or "MusicXML" and the name of the song or artist you are interested in.
 For example, do a search on "midi twinkle" to look for MIDI files for the children's song Twinkle Twinkle Little Star.

 When you visit a web page that publishes MIDI files, you may find the files in a couple of different formats.
 Also, the links might be displayed in some different ways.
 MIDI files usually have a .mid filename extension.
 Karaoke files have a .kar filename extension.
 Zip files have a .zip filename extension.
 Sometimes just the name of the MIDI or Zip file is displayed.
 In other cases, the song title is displayed instead of the file name.
 In this case, you can confirm that the highlighted text corresponds to a MIDI or Zip file by moving the mouse cursor over the highlighted text and noting the location (URL) displayed at the bottom of the browse window.